 The HACEK group of nonmotile, gram-negative bacilli or coccobacilli contains a number of minimally pathogenic, slow-growing, fastidious genera.
-Their primary pathology is endocarditis in susceptible people; about 5% of endocarditis cases are due to this group, making them the most common causes of gram-negative bacilli endocarditis.
+Their primary pathology is endocarditis Infective Endocarditis Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
+It may cause fever, heart murmurs, petechiae, anemia, embolic... read more in susceptible people; about 5% of endocarditis cases are due to this group, making them the most common causes of gram-negative bacilli endocarditis.
 The group consists of

-Haemophilus sp (H. parainfluenza, H. aphrophilus, and H. paraphrophilus), which may cause respiratory infections or, less commonly, endocarditis
+Haemophilus species (H. parainfluenza, H. aphrophilus, and H. paraphrophilus), which may cause respiratory infections or, less commonly, endocarditis

 Eikenella corrodens, which usually occurs in human bite wounds, endocarditis (often in IV drug users), brain and visceral abscesses, osteomyelitis, respiratory infections (including empyemas), uterine infections related to intrauterine devices, and mixed soft-tissue infections